-1. Inspection Types:

-- a.
-Property-Based Inspections/Patrol Inspections (Focus Areas) Inspections of all properties and businesses via patrols in each of the CB-PA1, CB-PA2, and CB-PA3 focus areas will include: - i.
+- 1. Inspection Types: - a.
+Property-Based Inspections/Patrol Inspections (focus areas) Inspections of all properties and businesses via patrols in the focus area AH16C-61 will include: - i.
 Visual inspection of all public streets; - ii.
 Inspections of each existing development property; - 1.
 Each commercial/industrial property; - 2.
 Each residential property; - iii.
 Identification of active dry weather discharges and evidence of historical discharges; - iv.
 Identification of pollutant generating activities and areas that may contribute wet weather storm water pollutant loading; and - v.
 Performing follow-up with property owner/manager on identified issues to resolve discharges and/or potential pollutant discharges. - b.
-Property-Based Inspections/Patrol Inspections (Non-Focus Areas) Inspections may be either onsite or drive-by.
+Property-Based Inspections/Patrol Inspections (non-focus areas) Inspections may be either onsite or drive-by.
 They focus on publicly accessible, high-risk outdoor areas and activities of commercial areas and facilities including: Trash dumpsters, grease bins and general housekeeping BMPs, Irrigation systems and irrigations runoff; outdoor work areas; washing activities; sediment and erosion control; and non-storm water discharges to the MS4.
 During Patrol Inspections, only observed issues and/or violations are documented. - c.
 Facility Inspection An on-site inspection in which a city employee or contractor conducts a complete site assessment of a commercial or industrial facility and records all required information regardless of whether issues are observed. - d.
-Follow-up Inspection- City staff verifies that required corrective actions are completed and/or violation is no longer occurring.
+Follow-up Inspection- city staff verifies that required corrective actions are completed and/or violation is no longer occurring.
 An entire site evaluation may not be completed during follow-up inspections.
 Follow-up inspections may be conducted as a drive-by or onsite.